lubuntu-team/manual/source/2/2.4/2.4.3/Kcalc.rst

 To copy and answer out of KCalc press :kbd:`control + c` or :menuselection:`Edit --> Copy` from the menu.
 To paste a number into KCalc you can press :kbd:`control + v` or :menuselection:`Edit --> Paste` from the menu.
 To cut the text from KCalc press :kbd:`control +x` or :menuselection:`Edit --> Cut` from the menu.

+To view your history what you have calculated in Kcalc press :kbd:`Control+h` or :menuslection:`Settings --> Show History`.
+To hide your history do the same thing again.
+You can select text with the mouse in Kcalc and then right click select :menuselection:`Copy` or press :kbd:`Control+C` to copy what you have previously calculated.

 To quit KCalc press :kbd:`Control+Q`.

 Scientific calculator mode advanced functionality